RafaelMoreno1/tlacuaches/README.md

 - One hour of my precious life per week for a live session
 - A hangouts link
 - Challenges, Fun
-- Sysadmins, Devs, DevOps to join on some sessions and bright us with their knowledge
+- Sysads, Devs, DevOps to join on some sessions and bright us with their knowledge
 - More Fun

 This has NO COST, and I do not accept or make any money, this is just a simple FREE initiative.